CatherineYCChen/ICME_Computing_Refresher_2025/computingAtStanford.md

 * Stanford - General network, requires SUID login
 * Eduroam - For students visiting campus, you can use at other universities; requires an account at an institution that participates in *[eduroam](https://eduroam.org/)*.

 We recommend using Stanford.
-For now, try connecting to Stanford Visitor and you can try connecting to Stanford after class, since that requires some more work.
+For now, try connecting to Stanford Visitor and you can try connecting to Stanford after class, since that requires some more work (device registration is required).
 This link will give you information about all of the networks: https://uit.stanford.edu/service/wirelessnet

 You can connect to eduroam using your Stanford credentials or automatically with Cardinal Key (a digital certificate).
 These links will walk you through required steps for either service: https://uit.stanford.edu/service/wirelessnet/eduroam https://uit.stanford.edu/service/cardinalkey
+It is nice to have the option to connect to both Stanford and eduroam depending on connection speed sometimes one is a lot better than the other.

 *Note: All wireless devices must first be registered in the Stanford network database (NetDB) before they can connect to networks (not including "Stanford's Visitor" wireless guest network).
-Even if you have already registered your laptop's wired Ethernet connection, you must also register your wireless connection.*
+Even if you have already registered your laptop's wired Ethernet connection, you must also register your wireless connection.
+Additionally, if you are living in Stanford residences, you can also connect gaming and some smart home devices to the Stanford wifi by registering them as "other" and using their MAC addresses, etc.*

 ## Two-Factor Authentication
 When you log onto many Stanford services, you will need to use two-factor authentication to log in.
 This website gives the information on how to set everything up: https://uit.stanford.edu/service/authentication/twostep